 Tomoyuki Yamashita

 was a Japanese convicted war criminal and general in the Imperial Japanese Army during World War II.
-Yamashita led Japanese forces during the invasion of Malaya and Battle of Singapore, his conquest of Malaya and Singapore in 70 days earned him the sobriquet "The Tiger of Malaya" and led to the British Prime Minister Winston Churchill calling the ignominious fall of Singapore to Japan the "worst disaster" and "largest capitulation" in British military history.
+Yamashita led Japanese forces during the invasion of Malaya and Battle of Singapore.
+His conquest of Malaya and Singapore in 70 days earned him the sobriquet "The Tiger of Malaya" and led to the British Prime Minister Winston Churchill calling the ignominious fall of Singapore to Japan the "worst disaster" and "largest capitulation" in British military history.
 He was assigned to defend the Philippines from the advancing Allies later in the war.
 Although he was unable to prevent the superior Allied forces from advancing, despite dwindling supplies and Allied guerrilla action, he was able to hold on to part of Luzon until after the formal Surrender of Japan in August 1945.

 Under Yamashita's command, at least 350,000 to 450,000 were killed.
 Yamashita was in overall command during Sook Ching, the Rape of Manila, and other atrocities.